 (g) to submit decisions of the Committee to the Competent National Authority.

-(3) The Biodiversity Unit shall keep a national biosafety website for the purpose of sharing national information on biosafety matters.
+(3) The Sustainable Development and Environment Division shall keep a national biosafety website for the purpose of sharing national information on biosafety matters.

 (4) The website created under subsection (3) shall be linked to -